crystian/ComfyUI-Crystools/README.md

 The "Pipe to/edit any" node is used to encapsulate multiple links into a single one.
 It includes support for editing, easily adding the modified content back to the same pipe number.

 The "Pipe from any" node is used to extract the content of a pipe.

->**Important:**
->- Please note that it supports "any," meaning it does not validate (not yet!) the correspondence of input nodes with the output ones.
-When creating the link, it is recommended to link consciously number by number.
->- "RecursionError", It's crucial to note that the flow of links **must be in the same direction**, and they cannot be mixed with other flows that use the result of this one.
-Otherwise, this may lead to recursion and block the server (you need to restart it!)

 Typical example: